Delaney Baie Pridham

-Delaney Baie "D. B." Pridham (born September 2, 1997) is an American professional soccer player who plays as a forward for Damallsvenskan club Linköpings FC.
-She previously played collegiate soccer for the Santa Clara Broncos, and professionally for ÍBV in Iceland and Kristianstads DFF in Sweden.
+Delaney Baie "DB" Pridham (born September 1, 1997) is a Canadian and American professional soccer player who plays as a forward for Northern Super League club Ottawa Rapid.
+She previously played collegiate soccer for the Santa Clara Broncos, and professionally for ÍBV in Iceland, and for Kristianstads DFF and Linköpings FC in Sweden.

 Early and college career

 Pridham played youth soccer for De Anza Force in the ECNL and for her high school team, the St. Francis Lancers.
 She committed to Santa Clara University in June 2014, and joined the Broncos in 2016.

-Pridham made her debut on August 19, 2016, in a 3–2 win over USC.
+Pridham made her collegiate debut on August 19, 2016, in a 3–2 win over USC.
 As a freshman, she played in 21 games, recording one assist.
 The following year, she made 20 appearances, scoring three goals and registering two assists, for a total of 8 points.
 As a junior, she appeared in all 22 games for the Broncos, once again recording three goals and two assists.
-In her last season at Santa Clara, she played in 16 games, recording two assists.
+In her final season at Santa Clara, she played in 16 games, recording two assists.
 She finished her time in college with a total of six goals and seven assists in 79 games.